 - ¼ cup honey

 Combine everything in a bowl and microwave it on high in 20-second intervals for about 2 minutes without stirring.
 At which point it should be the ideal consistency for sugar wax.

-No matter how I long I microwaved it for, I just couldn’t get mine to come out right.
-Since making sugar wax is all about evaporating the liquid until the melted sugar reaches a soft, sticky consistency, microwaving it didn’t seem to boil off enough liquid and I never could quite get it to come out right.
+No matter how long I microwaved it for, I just couldn’t get mine to come out right.
+Since making sugar wax is all about evaporating the liquid until the melted sugar reaches a soft, sticky consistency, microwaving it made it hard to boil off enough liquid at first.

-It also made it so that I couldn’t physically watch the sugar as it boiled, so I after one microwave session too many, my wax came out rock solid.
+It also made it so that I couldn’t physically watch the sugar as it boiled, so after one microwave sessions too many, my wax came out rock solid.
 (See how dark it is below?)

 For us, no, it didn’t work.
 While technically a microwave might work, if you’re new to making sugar wax or you don’t have the patience to make a few test rounds, stick to doing it on the stove where you can keep a close eye on it.

 - Candy thermometer